-How can mums who work at home keep their productivity levels up and stay focused?
+How can mums or dads who work at home keep their productivity levels up and stay focused?

 EW: The biggest thing that keeps my productivity up and my focus sharp is the ability to see my day and week at a glance.
 I personally use Trello For Business to manage my to-dos and big picture strategies for my business.
 I love its drag and drop features since there's hardly a day where I'm able to check EVERYTHING off my list.

 One of the reasons mums work at home is to cut down on child care costs.
-What are some ways mums can still get work done while still watching the kids?
+What are some ways parents can still get work done while still watching the kids?

 To keep childcare costs down I like to mix up my options throughout the week.
 If we're able to secure a nanny for a few hours during the week I know I can be hyper focused on my audience, schedule meetings and interviews.
 Other days we might have a grandparent come by so I can shower or just have some free hands.
 But most days I just need my daughter to be happy and safe so I can keep my mind on work.
 Our DockATot

 truly lays the foundation of my daughter's day.
 It's the main item in my parenting toolkit that keeps her happy and calm.
 I also love the attachable Toy Arch

 , it keeps her engaged for long stints and gives me handsfree time to get my work done.